Information for parents

 - Head lice - information about head lice

 Children with impetigo can return to childcare when their blisters are under control.
-The decision must be based on that there is no longer a danger for transmission from infectious wound secretions to other children either directly or indirectly through touch points.
+The decision must be based on that there is no longer a danger for transmission from infectious wound secretions to other children either directly or indirectly.
+In the case of few and small blisters, good covering should prevent this, but with widespread infection in several places on the body, it will be necessary for the blisters to be dry, healing, and in decline.

-Children may return to childcare when the symptoms have passed.
-This also includes siblings or other close contacts who have been given prophylactic antibiotics.
+Children may return to childcare/school when the symptoms have passed.
+This also includes siblings or other close contacts who have been given antibiotics to prevent the disease.

-Norovirus is a common cause of gastroenteritis.
+Norovirus is the most common cause of gastroenteritis.
 The infection risk is highest when symptoms of vomiting and diarrhoea are present, so children should be kept at home during this period.
 Wait 48 hours until diarrhoea and vomiting have stopped before returning to childcare.

 Children can return to childcare once treatment has started.